Dearborn Public Library

 October, 1961

 Warren Branch is renamed the Anthony M. Esper Branch on October 29th, 1961.
-Mr. Esper was a member of a pioneer Dearborn family that once farmed the land on which the library now stands.
-He was also a Dearborn councilman for 24 years.
+Anthony M. Esper was a member of a pioneer Dearborn family that once farmed the land on which the library now stands and served as a Dearborn councilman for 24 years.

 1962